 - Everybody Smokes: The Wages Of Fear starts with the expected amount of smoking for a black-and-white movie set in a rough town.
 It becomes ridiculous when the characters keep smoking next to a truck full of nitroglycerin, with a sign that says "No flame within 50 feet."
-One character even smokes while covered in oil.

 - The Hero Dies: Mario himself at the end.

-- Kill 'em All: By the end of the film, Luigi, Bimba, Jo and Mario himself were killed in the job.
+- Kill 'Em All: By the end of the film, Luigi, Bimba, Jo and Mario himself were killed in the job.

 - Ridiculously Difficult Route: The road to the oil field is a ridiculously difficult route even though it is the only road there.
 However, the difficulties are multiplied many times over when you are hauling a cargo like nitroglycerine.

 - Shoot the Shaggy Dog: Mario needs money to leave Las Piedras.
 He gets an exceptional opportunity to make $2,000 if he survives a Suicide Mission.
 After getting through many trials (including the death of his three companions), he survives the mission and receives $4,000.
 On the way back, he drives recklessly and dies in a car crash.